Stolen quad rider killed after he fell from bike and was hit by car, inquest hears

 Emergency services attended and Mr Young, a steel erector from Bishop Auckland, was confirmed dead at 9.15pm on Monday, January 6, last year.

-A post mortem found that Mr Young, who had not been wearing a helmet, had sustained extensive injuries including head and neck injuries and 28 rib fractures.
+A post mortem found that Mr Young, who had not been wearing a helmet, had sustained extensive injuries.

-Forensic pathologist Dr Louise Mulcahy said Mr Young’s death was “rapid” but she could not determine whether the head injury from the initial fall from the quad was “soon-to-be-fatal” before he was killed by the impact from the A5.
+Forensic pathologist Dr Louise Mulcahy said Mr Young’s death was “rapid” but she could not determine whether a head injury from the initial fall from the quad was “soon-to-be-fatal” before he was killed by the impact from the A5.

 Durham and Darlington Coroner Oliver Longstaff said the driver of the Audi, which lost its bumper and lights in the crash, left the scene but called police when he arrived at an address.